 Loretta is a past President of the Virginia Arts Presenters and has served on the Board of Virginians for the Arts.
 In 2014 she was recognized as a Distinguished Professor and Guest Lecturer with the Vero Beach Museum of Art in Vero Beach, Florida.

-Recently Loretta was seen on the stage of the Ash Lawn Opera Company in Charlottesville, Virginia, in My Fair Lady, Fiddler on the Roof, The Music Man and My Fair Lady.
+Recently Loretta was seen on the stage of the Charlottesville Opera in Charlottesville, Virginia, in Into the Woods, Fiddler on the Roof, The Music Man and My Fair Lady.

 As an educator, one of Loretta’s greatest joys is to help students find their own path to creating a “life in art!”

 - BFA – Syracuse University, Syracuse, N.Y.